 20th – 21st centuries

-In 1989 Angel Oak was severely damaged by Hurricane Hugo in 1989 but, happily, recovered.
+In 1989 Angel Oak was severely damaged by Hurricane Hugo but, happily, recovered.
 In 1991 the Angel Oak and park around it is was purchased by the City of Charleston and the tree is tended well now.
-Access is free, donations are welcome and will be used for the tree.
+Access is free, donations are welcome, and will be used for the tree.

 Large and unusual trees around the world seem to create their own universe not only in the living world but also in the realm of human fantasy or… some other world.
 Angel Oak is one of them.